Kontostephanos: Apogee under the Komnenoi

 Andronikos had several children: the pansebastos sebastos John, attested in the synods of 1157 and 1166, Alexios, and at least two more anonymous children.
 John in turn had three anonymous children mentioned in a monody by Constantine Manasses.
 Andronikos' brother Alexios had a number of children, but only a son Andronikos, who married Irene, the firstborn daughter of Alexios III Angelos (r.
 1195–1203), is known.
 Isaac's other son, Stephen, had three sons, John, who was doux of Thessalonica in 1162, Alexios, a military commander active in the wars of Manuel I Komnenos (r.
 1143–80) in Hungary, and governor of Crete in 1167, and Andronikos, likewise an eminent commander who became megas doux, as well as a daughter, Irene, who married Nikephoros Bryennios.
+Prior to his appointment as doux of Thessaloniki in 1162, John had twice been sent twice to the crusader states.
+In summer 1160 he commanded a force supplemented with crusader troops against the Sultanate of Rum.
+Immediately after a victory and the establishment of peace John was sent to Jerusalem to negotiate a marriage alliance, as the empress Bertha of Sulzbach had died.
+The eventual failure of that embassy sometime after 31 July 1161 and the escape of its participants was vividly recounted in the Hodopoirikon by the poet and historian Constantine Manasses who had accompanied John to the Kingdom of Jerusalem.
 This branch's descendants are better known: John's son Stephen was doux of Crete in 1193, and had a son John, known only from his seal.
 Andronikos had five sons, whose names are unattested; their existence is only mentioned in passing during Andronikos' failed conspiracy against Andronikos I Komnenos in 1182.
 A grandson Andronikos, who died as a monk, is known from a brief inscription.

 Isaac's brother Stephen may have been the father of Theodore Kontostephanos, a commander under Manuel I Komnenos who fell in a campaign against Armenian Cilicia in 1152.
 A few other members of the family are attested, whose relation with Isaac and his descendants is unknown.
 Thus a kouropalates Michael Kontostephanos, known only from his seal, was approximately a contemporary of Isaac; a Nikephoros Kontostephanos was gambros (relative by marriage) of Alexios III and doux of Crete in 1197, succeeding in this post the aforementioned Stephen, and rose to the high rank of sebastokrator before his death.
 From seals, a panstratarches Kontostephanos, without first name, and a certain Eudokia Kontostephanina, are also known, both dated to the 12th century.